-The above analysis gives an indication of the frequency scales that we can expect from a wind turbine from three dominant aerodynamic sources.
+The preceding analysis gives an indication of the frequency scales that we can expect from three dominant wind turbine aerodynamic noise sources.
 Note that there are more possible sources and these may also have significant contribution to the observed noise, but this paper will concentrate on blade swish and BTI to explain observed behaviour.

 Broadband noise at relatively high frequency is the dominant component of blade swish.
-Although modulated at the blade passing frequency (approx. 1 Hz), blade swish cannot be considered a low frequency noise source.
+Although modulated at the blade passing frequency (~1 Hz), blade swish cannot be considered a low frequency noise source.
 Rather, it is an amplitude modulated broadband source with dominant energy at about 500 Hz (for the example turbine in this paper).
-Swish has been recorded from wind turbines for many years (Hubbard et al. 1983, Oerlemans and Schepers 2009) and can be attributed to noise generated at the trailing edge of the outer part of the turbine and its forward looking directivity pattern coupled with blade rotation.
+Swish has been recorded from wind turbines for many years [11, 18] and can be attributed to noise generated at the trailing edge of the outer part of the turbine and its forward looking directivity pattern coupled with blade rotation.